-Section 17.5 of this bill authorizes the Board of Regents to require an institution to enter into a memorandum of understanding with a local law enforcement agency relating to the prevention of and response to alleged incidents of sexual misconduct and sets forth the provisions that must be included in the memorandum of understanding.
+Section 18.5 of this bill authorizes the Board of Regents to require an institution to enter into a memorandum of understanding with a local law enforcement agency relating to the prevention of and response to alleged incidents of sexual misconduct and sets forth the provisions that must be included in the memorandum of understanding.

-Section 18 of this bill authorizes the Board of Regents to require an institution to enter into a memorandum of understanding with an organization that assists victims of sexual misconduct and sets forth the provisions that may be included in such a memorandum of understanding.
+Section 19 of this bill authorizes the Board of Regents to require an institution to enter into a memorandum of understanding with an organization that assists victims of sexual misconduct, and sets forth the provisions that may be included in such a memorandum of understanding

-Section 19 of this bill authorizes the Board of Regents to require an institution within the System to designate [a vietim's] an advocate for parties to alleged incidents of sexual misconduct and provide training to the advocate.
-Section 20 of this bill sets forth the duties of the [vietim's] advocate if such an advocate is designated by an institution.
+Section 20 of this bill authorizes the Board of Regents to require an institution within the System to designate a [vietim's advocate] confidential resource advisor and provide training to the [advocate.] advisor.
+Section 21 of this bill sets forth the duties of the [victim's advocate] confidential resource advisor if an [advocate] advisor is designated by an institution.
 Under existing law, certain communications between a victim and a victim's advocate are deemed to be confidential.
-(NRS 49.2546) Existing law defines a victim's advocate as a person who works for certain programs that provide assistance to victims of certain acts.
-(NRS 49.2545) Section 38 of this bill includes the provision of services pursuant to sections 2-32 of this bill to victims of sexual misconduct in the definition of victim's advocate.
+(NRS 49.2546) Existing law defines a victim's advocate as a person who works for certain programs within the System that provide assistance to victims of certain acts.
+(NRS 49.2545) Section 28 of this bill includes the provision of services pursuant to sections 2-27 of this bill to victims of sexual misconduct in the definition of a victim's advocate.

-Section 21 of this bill prohibits an institution within the System from sanctioning a [reporting party] complainant or witness [who reports an incident of sexual misconduct] for violating a policy of student conduct that occurred during or related to an alleged incident of sexual misconduct.
+Section 22 of this bill authorizes the Board of Regents to require an institution within the System to prohibit sanctioning a reporting party or witness who reports an incident of sexual misconduct for violating a policy of student conduct that occurred during or related to the alleged incident of sexual misconduct.

-Section 22 of this bill authorizes the Board of Regents to require an institution within the System to provide training on the grievance process of the institution to certain employees.
-Section 23 of this bill authorizes the Board of Regents to require an institution within the System to provide programming on the awareness and prevention of sexual misconduct to students and employees of the institution.
+Section 23 of this bill authorizes the Board of Regents to require an institution within the System to provide training on the grievance process of the institution to certain employees.
+Section 24 of this bill authorizes the Board of Regents to require an institution within the System to provide programming on the awareness and prevention of sexual misconduct to students and employees of the institution.

-Section 24 of this bill authorizes the Board of Regents to require an institution within the System to [conduct an investigation or hold a hearing regarding an alleged incident of sexual misconduct.
-Sections] determine the responsibility of a respondent to an alleged incident of sexual misconduct based on a preponderance of the evidence.
-Section 26 [and 27] of this bill [set] sets forth the requirements for conducting an investigation\\ [and holding a hearing, respectively.]
-Section 25 of this bill authorizes the Board of Regents to require an institution within the System to consider a request from a [reporting party] complainant who is at least 18 years of age to keep the identity of the [reporting party] complainant confidential unless state or federal law requires disclosure or further action.
-Section 28 of this bill authorizes an institution to issue a no-contact directive in certain circumstances.
+58 59 Section 24.3 of this bill authorizes the Board of Regents to require an institution within the System to conduct an investigation or hold a hearing regarding an alleged 60 incident of sexual misconduct.
+Sections 24.7 and 24.8 of this bill set forth the 61 requirements for conducting an investigation and holding a hearing, respectively.
+62 Section 24.5 of this bill authorizes the Board of Regents to require an institution within 63 the System to consider a request from a reporting party who is at least 18 years of age to keep the identity of the reporting party confidential unless state or federal law requires disclosure or further action.
+Section 24.9 of this bill authorizes an institution to issue a 64 65 66 no-contact directive in certain circumstances.
+67 such a waiver.

-Section 29 of this bill authorizes a student who has experienced sexual misconduct to request a waiver from certain requirements of various scholarships or academic activities.
-Sections 33-37 of this bill make conforming changes related to such a waiver.
-Sections 33-37 make conforming changes for a student who has been granted such a waiver.
+Section 24.95 of this bill authorizes a student who has experienced sexual misconduct to request a waiver from certain requirements of various scholarships or academic activities.
+Sections 27.1-27.9 of this bill make conforming changes relating to